dreamworksanimation/openmoonray/building/general_build.md

 **Compiler**

-The Centos 7 script installs devtoolset-9 (i.e. GCC version 9).
-OpenMoonRay should also compile successfully with GCC 6.
 The Rocky 9 script installs GCC 11. clang 13/15 should also work for MoonRay, but we have seen a few issues building the dependencies with clang.

 **CMake**